mrmccormack/tabris-gitbook/README.md

-# Tabris.js: A Gentle Introduction PDF with EMBED ddd Thursday
+# Tabris.js: A Gentle Introduction PDF with EMBED April 1

 This file file serves as your book's preface, a great place to describe your book's content and ideas. xxx yyy zzz